RomeCore/RCParsing/README.md

 | **Error Messages**         | **Extremely Detailed, extendable with API** | Simple              | Manual messages        | Simple              | **Simple by default, extendable** |
 | **Minimum .NET Target**    | **.NET Standard 2.0**                       | .NET 7.0            | .NET Standard 2.0      | .NET Standard 2.0   | **.NET Framework 4.5**            |

+## Comparison with each library

+### ANTLR

+This is a powerful tool for creating own DSLs with a wide ecosystem and multiple languages support (C#, Java, Python, C++ and others).
+But it requires a step of code generation and it can be a bit complex to set up for beginners.
+Also it uses a lexer-based algorithm, so you need to carefully setup a lexer for complex languages, also it barely fits for code/text mixed grammars.
+Therefore, RCParsing can be a bit slow for complex grammars, but it not tested yet.

+### Parlot

+Parlot is known as fastest parser combinator library for .NET with support of context-specific parsing, global skipping and compilation via expression trees.
+But it's not that friendly for debug, you required to manually place errors in parsers, otherwise you just get nothing on parsing.
+But RCParsing shown that it is faster than Parlot, and it handles errors automatically, but it does not have global skip-tokens in the combinator style.

+### Pidgin

+Pidgin is a memory-efficient and fast parser combinator library for .NET with some kind of incremental parsing support.
+It was created before Parlot and supports streams of any type of input, even binary.
+It supports LINQ-based syntax for creating parsers, but needs to manually place skip parsers in everything.

+### Sprache and Superpower

+The legacy parser combinators for .NET, came out more than 10 years ago, but somewhat unefficient in performance, especially memory usage.
+But Sprache has the most readable API comparing than Pidgin and Parlot (in my opinion).
+Superpower is a more modern alternative to Sprache, but uses lexer-based approach and requires more amount of code.

+## Why RCParsing outstands

+It designed to be a more convenient than other libraries, and later it been optimized and now it has a better performance than other libraries.
+It also supports both modes: AST and immediate calculations, or them together.
+RCParsing can produce stack traces for errors, recover from them, and soon will support walk traces and incremental parsing (in the next update).

 # Benchmarks

 All benchmarks are done via `BenchmarkDotNet`.